-A slightly different version of this article I wrote first appeared in Nautilus on November 28, 2019.
+I published a slightly different version of this article in Nautilus on November 28, 2019.

 Water rushes into Venice’s city council chamber just minutes after the local government rejects measures to combat climate change.
 Wildfires consume eastern Australia as fire danger soars past “severe” and “extreme” to “catastrophic” in parts of New South Wales.
 Ice levels in the Chukchi Sea, north of Alaska, hit record lows.
 England sees floods all across the country.
 And that’s just this week, as I write this.